 Companies can manage finances better when they have the right tools.

 Anne owns a FinTech that supplies software and algorithms for businesses so they can automate production and network operations between computers and smartphones.
 Income has doubled in two years and there’s no evidence things will slow down.
 She loves being able to help other businesses navigate their operations and be successful.

 Since this is a consumer-oriented business, Anne decides to add more staff to complement his team of professionals.
 He secures a small business loan for $50,000 to provide capital for hiring, training and other HR costs.

 Within a few months by having additional staff, he includes investment management as part of his FinTech financial services package.
-A small business loan kept his business on track for growth.
+A small startup business loan kept his business on track for growth.